-Subject to section 11.12, in addition to any Daily Overrun Charge, Hourly Overrun Charge or Over-Flow Charge that is payable, any Shipper who incurs any of those charges shall indemnify First Gas for any Loss incurred by First Gas that arises from its Daily or Hourly Overrun or Over-Flow (where that Loss shall include any Interconnection Fees, Transmission Charges and/or Non-standard Transmission Charges that First Gas may be required to waive or rebate to any other Shippers) up to the Capped Amounts.
-First Gas shall use reasonable endeavours to mitigate its Loss.
-The Shipper shall: not be relieved of liability under the indemnity in this section 11.9; and
+Subject to section 11.13, in addition to any Daily Overrun Charge, Hourly Overrun Charge, Peaking Charge or Over-Flow Charge that is payable, any Shipper who incurs any of those charges shall indemnify First Gas for any Loss incurred by First Gas that arises from its Daily Overrun, Over-Flow or Excess Peaking (where that Loss shall include any interconnection fees or charges, Transmission Charges and/or Non-standard Transmission Charges that First Gas may be required to waive or rebate to any other Shippers or Interconnected Parties as a result) up to the Capped Amounts.
+First Gas shall mitigate its Loss to the fullest extent reasonable practicable.

-be deemed not to have acted as a Reasonable and Prudent Operator;

-if its Daily or Hourly Overrun or Over-Flow result in a Critical Contingency being declared.

 OBA at a Delivery Point